Buyaki01/pearls-nail-parlour-client/README.md

-# pearls-nail-parlour-client
+# Pearls Nail Parlour Client

-> This is the frontend of a MERN application that is designed to streamline the workflow of nail artists and to reduce manual scheduling.
+> This is the frontend of a MERN application that is designed to streamline the workflow of nail artists and to reduce manual scheduling within a company.

 ## Functionality
 The application currently has three employee statuses and one cannot access the app if they are not added by either the admin or the manager of the company.